Welcome to the Blog!

 Resources, Themes & Skills for 2nd grade in September

 Lesson planning can feel daunting.
 Where to start?
 The year?
 Month?
 Week?
 Day?
 Minute?
 I have found I like a combination of all of the above.
-I sat down this summer to think about the whole year.
-But I got lost when it came to spring time.
-Most days, I
+Sometimes, when I’m stuck, I think of the bigger picture.
+This brings me to the skills and themes I’m teaching for September.
+I have

 4 Student Gifts that Won’t Break the Bank